New formalism for perturbations of massive gravity theories around arbitrary background spacetimes: Introduction

 around backgrounds where all metrics are proportional to the same Einstein space, as we will see explicitly in section \ref{sec:examples}.
 The matrix $\mathcal{M}_{ij}^2$ always contains precisely one zero eigenvalue, in accordance with the no-go theorem mentioned earlier \cite{consistent_spin2,prop_bg_multigrav,BH2}.

 Around more generic backgrounds, the structure of the perturbations is much more abstruse.
 This is a problem, because many spacetimes of physical relevance are \emph{not} Einstein spaces, and metric perturbations around them can give rise to important physical effects e.g. around the FLRW metric of cosmology, metric perturbations seed the growth of structure in the universe.
 Thus, if one wishes to study such effects in the context of these massive gravity theories, it remains an important task to figure out how to perturb them around arbitrary backgrounds in a systematic manner.
-Thankfully, we already have a pretty good handle on how to do this in the metric formulation of multi-gravity up to linear order, owing to a series of papers by Bernard, Deffayet, Schmidt-May and von Strauss \cite{MG_arbitrary_BG,Syzygies,linear_spin2_gen_BG} from 2015 (see also \cite{Durrer_perts_1,general_mass}).
-Their procedure, in its original form, is formulaic and readily applicable in principle, but the calculations involved are complex, containing many steps that can quickly become tedious around more complicated backgrounds, and that do not easily generalise to higher orders in perturbation theory.
+Thankfully, we already have a pretty good handle on how to do this in the metric formulation of multi-gravity up to linear order, owing initially to a series of papers by Bernard, Deffayet, Schmidt-May and von Strauss \cite{MG_arbitrary_BG,Syzygies,linear_spin2_gen_BG} from 2015, followed by the papers \cite{Volkov_arbitraryBG,Volkov_arbitraryBG_detailed} by Mazuet and Volkov from a couple of years later (see also \cite{Durrer_perts_1,general_mass}).
+The procedure of \cite{MG_arbitrary_BG,Syzygies,linear_spin2_gen_BG}, in its original form, is formulaic and readily applicable in principle, but the calculations involved are complex, containing many steps that can quickly become tedious around more complicated backgrounds, and that do not easily generalise to higher orders in perturbation theory.
 The reason for this, as we will see in section \ref{sec:multigrav}, is that the interaction term in the metric formulation contains a matrix square root, which can be very awkward to handle, especially at the level of the perturbations: even at linear order, to determine the structure of the perturbed mass term one is forced to solve a complicated matrix equation, whose solution can be highly non-trivial \cite{Sylvester_matrix_eq}.
 The authors did recognise this issue, and provided a means to sidestep it in \cite{linear_spin2_gen_BG}, at least for dRGT massive gravity and bigravity, by using some clever field redefinitions.
 Essentially, by absorbing the \emph{background} square root matrix into the definition of the metric perturbations, it becomes possible to write down the linearised field equations in terms of these new variables without having to solve any complicated matrix equations.
 They used this approach to demonstrate the existence of the ghost-killing constraints (at linear level) around generic backgrounds in bigravity in a covariant manner.
 However, the necessary field redefinitions inevitably muddy the kinetic structure of the perturbations (this is really only an aesthetic issue), and while their procedure works a treat for theories with exactly 2 metrics, where there is only a single interaction, it will no longer work for theories containing more than 2 interacting metrics (this is a more serious issue) -- we will explain why in appendix \ref{app:old perts}.
-The result is that we currently have two procedures for linearising multi-gravity theories around generic backgrounds, which are both workable, but neither is totally satisfactory.
-We would like to improve this situation.